-Inventory management has opportunities to streamline stockroom operations while improving customer service and reducing costs.
+Inventory management has opportunities to streamline stockroom operations while improving Customer Relations and reducing costs.
 Instead of focusing on pick rates, companies should work toward delivering the perfect order.
 In addition, improvements in record accuracy, or the right quantity of the right item in the right location, will enable a business to reduce stock levels, as planners and buyers can be assured that the system quantity is correct.
 This also will reduce the need for just-in-case inventory.

 Marketing and sales